Jaguar XJ (XJ40): Mechanicals

-Initially, only two engines were offered across the XJ40 models: a 2.9 L and a 3.6 L version of the AJ6 inline-six.
-In 1990 the 3.6 L was replaced by a 4.0 L model and in 1991 the 2.9 L was replaced by a 3.2 L model.
+Initially, only two engines were offered across the XJ40 models: a 2.9 L and a 3.6 L version of the Jaguar AJ6 inline-six engine.
+In 1990, the 3.6 L was replaced by a 4.0 L model, and in 1991 the 2.9 L was replaced by a 3.2 L model.
 During the development of the XJ40, British Leyland had considered providing the Rover V8 engine for the car, which would have eliminated the need for future Jaguar engine production.
-The XJ40 bodyshell was allegedly engineered to prevent fitting V-configuration engines - in particular the Rover V8 - which British Leyland management had desired; this delayed the introduction of the V12-powered XJ12 until 1993 as the front structure of the XJ40 had to be extensively redesigned.
+The XJ40 bodyshell was allegedly engineered to prevent fitting V-configuration engines, in particular the Rover V8, which British Leyland management had desired; this delayed the introduction of the V12-powered XJ12 until 1993 as the front structure of the XJ40 had to be extensively redesigned.
 As a consequence, the preceding Series III XJ was kept in production in V12 form to cater for this market need until 1992.

-The automatic gearbox used in the 2.9 L, 3.2 L and 3.6 L six-cylinder cars was the four-speed ZF 4HP22.
+The automatic gearbox used in the 2.9 L, 3.2 L, and 3.6 L six-cylinder cars was the four-speed ZF 4HP22.
 On the 4.0 L, the four-speed ZF 4HP24 was used.
-A stronger automatic gearbox was required for the V12-equipped cars, and the four-speed GM 4L80-E was selected.
+A stronger automatic gearbox was required for the V12 engine-equipped cars, and the four-speed GM 4L80-E was selected.
 The manual gearbox fitted to early cars was the five-speed Getrag 265, while later cars received the Getrag 290.
 The automatic transmission selector was redesigned to allow the manual selection of forward gears without accidentally selecting neutral or reverse.
-This new feature was dubbed the "J-Gate" and remained a staple of all Jaguar models up until the 2008 Jaguar XF, when shift by wire technology rendered it redundant - all subsequent Jaguar models now use a rotary knob for transmission mode selection.
+This new feature was dubbed the J-Gate and remained a staple of all Jaguar models up until the 2008 Jaguar XF, when shift by wire technology rendered it redundant; all subsequent Jaguar models now use a rotary knob for transmission mode selection.